moresevankline/moresevankline/README.md

 -->

 ## About Me
-- 🎓 A senior in Batangas State University - The National Engineering University of the Philippines
+- 🎓 A graduating student in Batangas State University - The National Engineering University of the Philippines
 - 📚 Taking Bachelor of Science in Information Technology Major in Business Analytics
 - 📊 An aspiring Data Scientist
 - 😄 He/Him